tu2-atmanand/Task-Board/README.md

 ## How Does it work ?

-- It scans tasks from all the Markdown files from your whole vault and show them on a Kanban type Board.
+- It scans tasks from all the Markdown files from your whole vault and show them on a Kanban type board.
 - Edit the task directly from the Task Board, without opening the Markdown file.
 - See Real-TIme changes in the parent markdown file.
 - Add task to currently opened files using a pop-up window.